 Name Day Celebration

 Most Greeks names their children rather than their grandfather’s name or the name of a Saint.
 Especially when it matches to Greek Orthodox calendar.
 A name day celebrated more than birthdays, when it comes to everyone they wish you”hronia pola’ or live long in translation.

 When a young couple is dating and in their plans is marriage, then they engage first.
 Men are asking the daughter’s hand from the father, and then they are planning for the wedding.

-Carnival in Greece celebrated each February or March.
+Carnival in Greece is celebrated each February or March.
 The word carnival comes from the Latin word carnem levare or carnis levamen and means” Stop eating meat.
-However, the world-famous Carnival or Apokries in Greek has its roots elsewhere, in ancient Greece and specifically in the traditions of the ancient Greeks to honor Dionysus, God of wine and celebrations.
+However, the world-famous Carnival or Apokries in Greek has its roots elsewhere, in ancient Greece and specifically in the traditions of the ancient Greeks to honor Dionysus, the God of wine and celebrations.
 Satyr, masks, and disguises were the common customs of our era.

-It is the Thursday of the Carnival period before the 40 days lent.
-Tsikno means the smell of meat, and pemti is Thursday.
+It is the Thursday of the Carnival period before the 40 days of lent.
+Tsikno means the smell of meat, and pempti is Thursday.
 On this day everyone eats meat and usually, all restaurants are full.
-A tradition that most Greeks love!
+See more below the Greek family traditions that most Greeks love!

 Clean Monday or Kathara Deftera is the first day of Lent (Saracosti in Greek).
 On this day families go to the countryside for a picnic and to fly kites.
 Also, this day is a holiday in Greece.

 Easter in Greece is so unique and exciting.
 Celebrations and customs differ as they are too many in the whole country.
 On holy week most people avoid eating meat because of lent.
 On holy Saturday everybody lights a candle.
 The entire country is meeting friends and family on Easter Sunday and says Christos Anesti which in English means Christ has risen For more info, see here.

 Greek Independence Day (25th of March)